 All project activities must be completed by September 30.
 All grant funds must be spent by September 30 of each funding year.

 The links below are from specific sections of the recipient training video from Amplifund.
-They include instructions on how to report against performance activities, enter expenses, and submit reports.
+They include instructions on how to report performance activities and submit performance reports.

-Your report may ask for a description for an activity such as a program or content (created or purchased).
-Often a program description from a flyer or information included in your grant proposal will work in providing the level of detail needed.
-Examples below.
+Your report may ask for a description for an activity such as a program you hosted or content you created or purchased.
+Often a program description from a flyer or information included in your grant proposal is a good source to use for providing the level of detail needed.

 An Open Can of Worms: Insect Invasion discussed what people needed to know about invasive pests.
 The presenter was the Plymouth County entomologist who shared current information on local invasive insects, how introduced insects impacted nature, and the most effective ways to manage these insects.

-Sawyer Free Library created a series of STEM kits inspired by the work of local scientists and organizations.
-These included CoDrone mini kits, Sphero and Sphero kits, 3D pen kits, telescope kit, lunar lander kit, bug bot kit, microscope kit, virtual reality kit, and makey makey STEM kits.
+The library created a series of STEM kits inspired by the work of local scientists and organizations.
+These included CoDrone mini kits, Sphero kits, 3D pen kits, telescope kit, lunar lander kit, bug bot kit, microscope kit, virtual reality kit, and makey makey STEM kits.
 These kits often included a challenge or related activity that individuals could use to reinforce the STEM concept.

 List items acquired for the makerspace: 8 Toybox 3D printers, 2 Robo E3 printers with filament bundles, 1 Glowforge laser cutter including accessory kit, 6 sets of casters for cabinets, 3 4-packs of peg board, 6 cabinets, 2 workbenches, 2 8 ft. workbenches, 1 iPad, 4 Cricuts, 12 cricut accessory bundles, 27 spools of PLA filament for 3D printers, 4 metal stools, workbench tool chest, 1 6 ft workbench